joaocastro/COMP1819/README.md

 - `run_all.sh` : runs the above procedure for every single `.jmm` file inside the test suite.
 - `gen_class.sh` : calls Jasmin on a given `.j` file to generate a class file.
 The class file is placed in `gen/`.

-A suite of example files is included in `test/`, for the sake of convenience.
+A suite of example files is included in `test/`.

 ### DEALING WITH SYNTACTIC ERRORS: